av-savchenko/face-emotion-recognition/python-package/README.md

 - enet_b2_8
 - enet_b2_7

-The method `predict_emotions` returns both the string value f predicted emotions (Anger, Contempt, Disgust, Fear, Happiness, Neutral, Sadness, or Surprise) and scores at the output of the last layer.
+The method `predict_emotions` returns both the string value of predicted emotions (Anger, Contempt, Disgust, Fear, Happiness, Neutral, Sadness, or Surprise) and scores at the output of the last layer.
 If the `logits` parameter is set to `True` (by default), the logits are returned, otherwise, the posterior probabilities are estimated from the logits using softmax.

 In addition, it is possible to extract visual embeddings for classifier learning